Our data

 We collect ethnicity data from doctors as part of the workforce survey, completed by doctors at the time of renewing their annual practising certificate.
 Doctors can choose not to report their ethnicityEthnicity data has been linked with registration data to enable reporting on the demographic breakdown of registered medical doctors.

-Doctors can report up to three ethnicities.
-However, when we report data, we assign each doctor a single ethnicity using a simplified version of Statistics New Zealand’s prioritisation standard.
+Doctors can report up to six ethnicities.
+However, when we report data, we assign each doctor a single ethnicity using Statistics New Zealand’s prioritisation standard.
 The ethnicity we use in analysis is the one reported by the doctor with the highest priority.
+This is aggregated up to level 1 of the classification standard to preserve privacy.

-The priority order is:
+The priority order at level 1 of Statistics New Zealand's classifications is:

 1. Māori

-3. Chinese
+3. Asian

-5. Other non-European
+5. Other Ethnicity

-6. Other European
+6. European

 Gender data

 The Council supports the right of people to identify with non-binary genders and have this reflected in their official record.
-Doctors caupdate their recorded gender identity at any time through the myMCNZ portal .
+Doctors can update their recorded gender identity at any time through the myMCNZ portal.

 Gender is a complex area.
-Not all doctors who identify as a different gender frowhat they were assigned at birth will have chosen to identify as Gender Diverse Some will have chosen to record the gender with which they do identify (eg Male or Female).
+Not all doctors who identify as a different gender from what they were assigned at birth will have chosen to identify as Gender Diverse.
+Some will have chosen to record the gender with which they do identify (Male or Female).